-The biggest question we get, how do you say “Tulle” and what does your company name represent?
+How do you say “Tulle” and what does your company name mean?

 How far in advance should I book my wedding and how do I secure my date?